RadioShack Files For Bankruptcy. Again

 In addition to the dissolving partnership with Sprint, Bloomberg reported that General Wireless plans to close 200 RadioShack franchise stores.

-As we have reported, RadioShack started out selling radio supplies to officers on ships back in 1921:
+As we have reported, RadioShack started out selling radio supplies to officers on ships in 1921:

 "According to a CBS News history of the store, it later expanded to stores and the mail-order business.
 It struck it big with two products: first CB radios, then the TRS-80, one of the first mass-produced personal computers.